vebbis321/thel.foo/content/posts/custom-text-field/index.md

 ---
-title: "How I handle advanced text input classes in UIKit"
+title: "How I handle similar advanced text input classes in UIKit"
 date: 2023-07-15T17:28:41+02:00
 author: "Vebjørn Daniloff"
-description: "This article shows you how you can handle advanced classes with text input in UIKit"
+description: "This article shows you how you can handle similar advanced text input classes in UIKit"
 draft: false
 tags: ["UIKit", "Advanced", "UITextField"]